Electoral district of Kalkallo

 The Electoral district of Kalkallo is an electoral district of the Victorian Legislative Assembly in Australia.
-It was created in the redistribution of electoral boundaries in 2021, and will come into effect at the 2022 Victorian state election.
+It was created in the redistribution of electoral boundaries in 2021, and came into effect at the 2022 Victorian state election.

 It covers an area in the north western suburbs of Melbourne and outlying northern towns that was previously covered by the districts of Yuroke and Yan Yean.
 It includes the suburbs of Craigieburn, Mickleham, Kalkallo, and the towns of Beveridge and Wallan.